rakshithShetty/CG_assignments/Assgn3/assignment3/README.txt

 # Did you do any extra credit work?
  - gpu ssd computation
+ - Added wrist joints and changed ssd weights for appropriate vertices to attach to the wrist joint.
+First, I wrote a python script (saved in assets/script.py) to parse the vertices and weights files inorder to visualize the relavant vertices only.
+Then using this visulization, I could easily pick the correct co-ordinates for the wrist joints.
+Then I assigned all the vertices within the hand and sufficiently far from the joint to have weight 1 for the wrist joint.
+Found this by computing projection of vertices onto line joining elbow and wrist joints, again in the script.
+Finally, for vertices close to the wrist joint I assigned weights using sigmoid function to interpolate b/w wrist and elbow joint.
+ The model files containing wrist joints are called 'ModelWrst*'

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)